Origo

 Credo

-My artistic practice begins at the moment of appearance-where perception, light, and time condense into an experience that resists full conceptualization.
-In these moments, signatures of the instant emerge: singular constellations in which these conditions crystallize into a unique configuration.
+My artistic practice begins in the moment of appearance—where perception, light, and time condense into an experience that cannot be fully explained.
+In such moments, the conditions of seeing enter into a singular constellation.

-The artistic process is understood less as an act of production than as an act of allowing.
-Through serial practice, visual fields unfold in which appearance becomes relational rather than representational.
-The works open resonant spaces in which world and perception encounter one another, shift, and reconfigure in ongoing, dynamic constellations.
+The artistic process is understood less as an act of making than as a letting happen.
+Through serial works, image fields unfold in which appearance becomes experienceable as relation.
+The works open resonant spaces in which world and perception encounter one another, shift, and reconfigure themselves.
+Photography is not mere depiction, but a medium in which experience finds a form that holds.

 Work Narrative

-Weingart’s oeuvre unfolds along a central movement: the permeability of appearance.
-Series such as Whispering Vaults, Nocturnes, Odes, or View over Delft explore moments in which the world returns the gaze.
-Light, time, and atmosphere condense into poetic fields of resonance, rendering visible the fleeting multiplicity of experience.
-The work articulates a counter-position to accelerated perception, insisting on radical attentiveness-an attentiveness in which signatures, possibilities, and existential tensions sound together.
+Weingart’s work unfolds along a central movement: the permeability of appearance.
+Series such as Whispering Gallery, Nocturnes, Odes, or Beyond Delft explore moments in which the world returns the gaze.
+Light, time, and atmosphere condense into image spaces of fragile presence.
+Against the acceleration of vision, the work insists on radical attentiveness.
+In many of these works, an organic configuration of form emerges, in which transitions, rhythms, and material tensions shape the image.

 Short Biography

-Bernd Weingart, born in 1965 in the former GDR, lives and works in Berlin.
-Growing up in an environment shaped by books, images, and material processes, he developed early on a sensitive relationship to light, form, and atmosphere.
-His artistic practice understands perception as resonance-as the moment in which the world responds to the gaze.
-Through serially structured works, Weingart investigates those fleeting instances in which light, time, and experience coalesce into distinct signatures of the present.
+Bernd Weingart, born in 1965 in the former GDR, grew up in Ohrdruf and lives and works in Berlin.
+Raised in an environment shaped by books, images, and material processes, he developed an early sensitivity to light, form, and atmosphere.
+His artistic practice understands perception as resonance—as the moment in which the world returns the gaze.
+In serially structured bodies of work, Weingart explores those fleeting instances in which light, time, and experience coalesce into a distinct order of appearance.